By Dr. Ryan Trueman, DC

 To answer this we have to answer the question what is pain.
 Pain is a signal or an alarm, that’s it.
 It comes in many different forms and much like your car alarm can go off when there is no REAL threat, our bodies can sound the alarm when there is no damage or threat as well.

 To summarize by example, the majority of x-ray findings you will often see from longstanding wear and tear in the spine doesn’t mean you have to live with low back pain for life!
-In fact, more often than not the pain generating structures will have nothing to do with what’s seen in your diagnostic imaging.
-It’s possible your degenerative disc disease isn’t causing your pain, but rather the muscular imbalance of your core stabilizers or the longstanding lack of hip mobility from fear of using your spine is!
+In fact, more often than not the pain-generating structures will have nothing to do with what’s seen in your diagnostic imaging.
+It’s possible your degenerative disc disease isn’t causing your pain, but rather the muscular imbalance of your core stabilizers or the longstanding lack of hip mobility from fear of using your spine!
 The overall message here is that I encourage you to not let imaging findings be the only piece of information that tells you what your underlying problem is.
-Work with a healthcare professional that can perform a thorough history and physical examination, and if necessary, use diagnostic imaging in conjunction to the clinical findings to properly advise you on the problem and the appropriate solution.
-As per my favourite quote by Dr. McGill, make sure to focus on the whole picture and not a just snapshot of the wrinkles on your face.
+Work with a healthcare professional who can perform a thorough history and physical examination, and if necessary, use diagnostic imaging in conjunction with the clinical findings to properly advise you on the problem and the appropriate solution.
+As per my favorite quote by Dr. McGill, make sure to focus on the whole picture and not a just snapshot of the wrinkles on your face.